gasparka/thesis/docs/2_pyha.rst

 Pyha reserves a :code:`self._delay` variable, that hardware classes can use to specify their delay.
 Simulation functions read this variable to compensate the simulation outputs.
 Setting the ``self._delay = 1`` in the ``__init__`` function
 would shift the hardware simulations left by 1 sample, so that all the simulation would be exactly equal.
-This functionality is useful for documenting the delay of modules and simplifies the use of unit-tests.
+This functionality is useful for documenting the delay of modules and simplifies the development of unit-tests.

 .. _ch_sliding_adder: